Codecademy/docs/content/ai/concepts/search-algorithms/terms/hill-climbing/hill-climbing.md

 ## Algorithm Overview

-The Hill Climbing algorithm follows a simple iterative process to search for the best solution:
+The hill climbing algorithm follows a simple iterative process to search for the best solution:

 - Initialization: Start with an initial solution within the search space.
 - Evaluation: Evaluate the quality of the current solution using an objective function or fitness measure.